lattebyte/DepthPro-Windows-CPU/README.md

 ### Running from python
 LICENSE_2 applies to this file
+Note that file path for MacOS is WIP, it might be different to Windows OS
 ```bash
 python cpu_img_inference.py
 ```